A fog machine is undoubtedly one of the most fun, essential ingredients in a party setup, especially if the party is meant to be a bit mysterious.

 Step 4 – Use Your Fogger

 You can now start making creepy or mysterious fog in your home, studio, or in outdoor spaces.
 Take some time to test all the special effects or features your machine has.
-Some ground foggers come with LED lights that enable you to produce colored fogs, and some allow you to adjust the fog output.
+Some ground foggers come with LED lights that enable you to produce colored fog, and some allow you to adjust the fog output.

 Combine different features to create a variety of special effects and familiarize yourself with all the different settings and modes.
 A bit of experience goes a long way when it’s time to use your machine for an actual event or purpose.